zachkarol430/zachkarol430.github.io/index.md

 layout: home
 author_profile: true
 title: Purpose of this website
+header:
+  image: "/assets/images/Kayaking_teton.jpg"
 ---

 This site serves as a personal site for me, Zach Karol.
 I plan on adding blog posts which can be clicked on in posts.
-To learn more about me you can click on about me.
-This website will be periodically updated.
+Enjoy!